 The design of a replacement house in the South Downs National Park requires much thought and sensitivity.
-This new five bedroom home has adopted its downland setting in an unassuming manner.
+This five bedroom new house in South Downs has adopted its downland setting in an unassuming manner.

 Traditional forms of Sussex domestic architecture have been drawn together in a careful composition to create a subtle design with understated contemporary detailing.
 Flintwork, handmade brick and green oak structure are brought together under a natural slate roof.